TokelPlatform/documentation/docs/guides/LaunchTheChain/README.md

 ## Introduction

-Tokel is a completely independent blockchain created using Komodo technologies.
-In order to run the Tokel blockchain, you must build the Komodo daemon and launch the Tokel blockchain through that.
-You do **not** have to run the Komodo blockchain in order to run and use the Tokel blockchain.
+Tokel is a completely independent blockchain created using Komodo smart chain technologies.
+In order to run the Tokel blockchain, you must build the Tokel daemon and launch the Tokel blockchain through that.
+You do **not** have to run the Komodo blockchain in order to run or use the Tokel blockchain.

-[Komodo technology](https://developers.komodoplatform.com/basic-docs/start-here/about-komodo-platform/product-introductions.html#smart-chains-antara) allows anyone to create smartchains which are independent blockchains, such as Tokel.

-You must ensure you are running the chain from the `tokel` [branch of this repository](https://github.com/TokelPlatform/komodo/tree/tokel)
+You must ensure you are running the chain from the `tokel` [branch of this repository](https://github.com/TokelPlatform/tokel/tree/tokel)

 ## Preparing your environment

-### Build Komodo (yep, the komodo daemon runs Tokel)
+### Build the Tokel Daemon

 #### Dependencies

 ```shell
 #The following packages are needed: